alif2884/Sales-Database-Project/README.md

 The goal is to extract data from an existing raw database (`shop.sql`), normalize the structure, and build a cleaner, well-structured schema for analysis.
 We then perform several types of SQL queries — from simple lookups to deeper analytical insights.

+## 🧠 Overview
+This project was my first experience designing a full relational database from raw retail data.

+I structured and normalized data into a clean schema using PostgreSQL and wrote SQL queries to analyze sales trends, customer behavior, and product categories.

 ---

 ## 🔎 Features